Four-time UEFA Champions League winner Andrés Iniesta has announced he is leaving Barcelona; here is why we will miss him.

 Article top media content

-From academy graduate to midfield metronome in the all-conquering Barcelona and Spain sides that broke record after record, Andrés Iniesta was on Friday given a lifetime contract by the club with which he has won 28 trophies and counting.
-UEFA.com takes a look at what makes the 33-year-old so special.
+From academy graduate to midfield metronome in the all-conquering Barcelona and Spain sides, a tearful Andrés Iniesta on Friday announced he would be leaving the club with which he has won 29 trophies.
+UEFA.com celebrates the 33-year-old's brilliance.

 "Over the last 20 years I can't remember players as good or complete as Iniesta.
 It's incredible, he never messes up play, he's the most complete in the world.
 Maybe he misplaces just one pass in the whole game."